cyenyxe/vcf-validator/README.md

 ### Compile

-The build has been tested on the following compilers:
+The build has been tested against the following compilers:
-* Clang 3.5 to 3.7
+* Clang 3.5 to 3.8
-* GCC 4.8 to 5.0
+* GCC 4.8, 4.9, 5 and 6

 In order to create the build scripts, please run `cmake` with your preferred generator.
 For instance, `cmake -G "Unix Makefiles"` will create Makefiles, and to build the binaries, you will need to run `make`.
 If the ODB libraries were not found during the build, please run `sudo updatedb && sudo ldconfig`.